Backyard Beehive Initiative

 This option is ideal for those who are interested in hosting a beehive but are not interested in learning how to manage the hive on their own.

 We offer a more involved, hands-on learning experience for those interested in hosting one of our hives with the goal of eventually taking over the care and management of the beehive.
 This option is an intentional 8-month long program designed to teach you everything you need to know to begin beekeeping on your own.
-This program costs $450 to participate, with an option to buy the beehive at the end of the program.
+This program costs $520 to participate, with an option to buy the beehive at the end of the program for an additional cost.

 What’s Involved?